 Planning underway now for the Spring and Summer season, to include a couple of immersions and work at the castra.
 In the Fall, Roman Times hopes to have an event in Virginia!
 Keep tuned more immersion events, training events and fabricas!!

 CENTURIA IV EBURACENSIS

+You've reached the online camp of Legio IX Hispana.
 We're a group of hobbyists, historians and Rome enthusiasts who come together and portray part of a company of Roman soldiers.
-Our goal is to portray the common Roman soldiers, support auxilia, and civilians, mainly for non-public "immersion" events, where we try to learn the lessons of the Legions.
-Occasionally, we do display events, but here are no officers and no fancy titles, no governors or senators or tribunes... no togas.
+Our goal is to portray the common Roman soldiers, support auxilia, and civilians, mainly for non-public "immersion" events, where we try to learn the lessons of life in the Roman Legions.
+Occasionally, we do display events (such as Military Through the Ages in Jamestown, VA), but we have no officers and no fancy titles, no governors or senators or tribunes... no togas.
 We are common soldiers and the civilians who would have been associated with a Roman military encampment.
 In doing this, we hope to learn some knowledge about what their lives were like.
 Maybe you find this interesting...

 Where We Are

 We are encamped in the northern part of Provincia Britannia,, north of what will become that Hadrian's Wall public works project.
 For public events, some of our members portray a number of different time periods from the AD43 Invasion to the 3rd Century.
 However, for our non-public events, we portray a Flavian-period impression.